cs161-staff/textbook/crypto/pki.md

   secured against remote attacks.

-Because of these limitations, the trusted directory service concept is not widely used in practice.
+Because of these limitations, the trusted directory service concept is not widely used in practice, except in the context of messengers (such as Signal), where in order to send a message, Alice already has to be online.

+In this case, the best approach is described as "trust but verify" using a key transparency mechanism.
+Suppose Alice and Bob discovered each others keys through the central keyserver.
+If they are ever in person, they can examine their devices to ensure that Alice actually has the correct key for Bob and vice versa.
+Although inconvenient, this acts as a check on a rogue keyserver, as the rogue keyserver would know there is at least a chance of getting caught.

 However, some of these limitations---specifically, the ones relating to scalability, reliability, and the requirement for online access to the directory service---can be addressed through a clever idea known as digital certificates.

 ## Digital Certificates